sofpast/emotion_classification/README.md

 - The length of EEG signals depend on the duration of each video
 ![EEG Signals for a channel](images/eda_fp1_trials.png "EEG Signals for a channel")

-### Feature Extraction:
+### Preprocessing and Feature Extraction:

-In the feature extraction phase:
-- Divide the eeg pre-processed input into 5 frequency sub bands using `wavelet filter banks` technique.
+- First, the eeg signals is divided into 5 frequency sub bands by using `Discrete Wavelet Transform (DWT)`.
-- In order to separate the five types of signal in the eeg recording i.e., alpha, beta, gamma, delta and theta as explained above, we use wavelet transform’s filter banks to separate the different frequencies.
-- In the lower level, there is a filter that separates the frequency band in half and gives us high pass (detail coefficient) and low pass (approximation coefficient).
+- The DWT uses a specific type of wavelet filter bank, called a quadrature mirror filter bank (QMF).
+The QMF consists of two filters: a low-pass filter and a high-pass filter.
+The low-pass filter is used to extract the low-frequency components of the signal, while the high-pass filter is used to extract the high-frequency components of the signal.
+The output of the QMF is a set of coefficients, which represent the different frequency components of the signal.
+### FIXME
 - We further take the approximation coefficient and pass it through the filter.
 We do this until the desired frequency ranges are not achieved.
 Since the filters are successively applied, they are known as filter banks.
-We repeat the process for each channel.
+### END OF FIXME

+For each channel, the following steps are repeated:

-- In each iteration for 62 channels, we extract band power for each sub-band i.e.,
+- Extract the band power for each sub-band.
-- Since there are 5 sub-bands so 5 features will be extracted for each channel.
+- There are 5 sub-bands, so 5 features are extracted for each channel.
-- The feature extraction is complete with each eeg pre processed signal having output of `62 x 5 = 310` features.
+- The feature extraction is complete, and each EEG pre-processed signal has 310 features (62 channels x 5 features/channel).

 #### Bandpower Calculation
-Band power for each sub-band are calculated based on following fomular.
+Band power for each sub-band are calculated based on following formular.
 ```
 def calculate_band_power(coeff_d, band_limits):
     # Calculate the power spectrum of the coefficients.